 IDEAYA is an oncology-focused precision medicine company committed to the discovery and development of targeted therapeutics for patient populations selected using molecular diagnostics.
 Our approach integrates capabilities in identifying and validating predictive biomarkers with small molecule drug discovery to select patient populations most likely to benefit from our targeted therapies.
 We are applying these capabilities across multiple classes of precision medicine, including direct targeting of oncogenic pathways at the level of activated oncogenes or downstream signaling components and, synthetic lethality – which represents an emerging class of precision medicine targets.
 This diversified approach enables our objective to deliver the right medicine to the right patient to drive a more robust clinical benefit.

 Founded in 2015, the Company has assembled a world-class team of leading scientists and advisors with extensive knowledge and expertise in cancer biology, small molecule drug discovery, translational biology and clinical development.
-Our Scientific Advisory Board (SAB) consists of industry thought leaders including members of the National Academy of Sciences and the National Academy of Medicine.
+Our Scientific Advisory Board (SAB) consists of academic and industry thought leaders including members of the National Academy of Sciences and the National Academy of Medicine.
 IDEAYA is headquartered in South San Francisco, California.